flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 **Exceptions allowed**: No[^1]

-The app id ends with lowecase `.desktop`.
+The app id ends with lowercase `.desktop`.

 Please follow the [Flatpak documentation](https://docs.flatpak.org/en/latest/conventions.html#application-ids) for more information.